isomerpages/moe-northshorepri/_departments/PE and Aesthetics/Music.md

 ![Expressing creativity through during ‘I Am SAM’ Week](/images/2026_Music_pic04.jpg)

 **3) &nbsp;Music Assembly**
 Students are exposed to different music forms and music instruments from various cultures once per semester.
-Through music, songs, instruments, costumes and props, students can get a better understanding of the music style and culture.
+Through music, songs, instruments, costumes and props, students can get a better understanding of the music styles and cultures.